senatoredu/ELB-HC/README.md

 1 - TCP HC - HC sends a SYN and must complete 3 WAY handshake to OK check, anything else == fail 2 - HTTP HC - HC sends HTTP GET method to configured path and must receive configured HTTP STATUS to OK HC

-Libraries used include: i) socket ii) time iii) http.client
+Modules used include: i) socket ii) time iii) http.client

 A] Running this in IDE ensure you have the right modules.